Metformin Interactions

 high

-Long-term metformin use depletes vitamin B12 levels
+Long-term metformin use can reduce vitamin B12 absorption, sometimes enough to cause deficiency.

 moderate